alexanderisora/aniro/README.md

 <div data-aniro_delay="300"> ... </div>
 ```

+### Immediate animation

+If you want an element to be animated right after page loads, add `data-aniro_now` attribute to it.
+You'll probably want to use it for something your users would see right away.

 ## Naming

 It's "animation" plus "yamero" – "stop it" in Japanese.
 The word is heavily associated with anime culture.